runquest/eureka/_study/nlp/neurological level.md

 Beliefs are the principles that guide actions.
 Beliefs give meaning to what we do.
 Values are why we do what we do.
 They are what is important to us - health, wealth, happiness and love.

-In organization - business have principels they act on and values they hold.
+In organization - business have principles they act on and values they hold.

 They are part of the culture of the business.
 Beliefs and values direct our lives, acting both as permissions and prohibitions on how we act.